AgnostiqHQ/covalent-kubernetes-plugin/README.md

 ```

+For more information about how to get started with Covalent, check out the project [homepage](https://github.com/AgnostiqHQ/covalent) and the official [documentation](https://covalent.readthedocs.io/en/latest/).

 ## How to install and test minikube

-First, install `kubectl` as well as `minikube` following the instructions[here](https://kubernetes.io/docs/tasks/tools/).
+First, install `kubectl` as well as `minikube` following the instructions [here](https://kubernetes.io/docs/tasks/tools/).
 One or both of these may be available through your system's package manager.

 Next, create a basic `minikube` cluster: